 Are there any discovery assessments exceptions?

-If the HMRC officer making an enquiry into a tax return made an error in agreement or failed to consider a point, despite being in possession of all the relevant facts, they may not later raise discovery assessments.
+If the HMRC officer making an enquiry into a tax return made an error in agreement or failed to consider a point, despite being in possession of all the relevant facts, they may not later raise assessments.

-One interesting case in the Court of Appeal, Langham v Veltema (2004 (STC 544)), awarded a victory to HMRC when judges ruled that HMRC officers may raise discovery assessments if new information comes to light, even if the taxpayer has not been negligent or fraudulent in submitting their tax return.
+One interesting case in the Court of Appeal, Langham v Veltema (2004 (STC 544)), awarded a victory to HMRC when judges ruled that HMRC officers may raise assessments if new information comes to light, even if the taxpayer has not been negligent or fraudulent in submitting their tax return.

 The taxpayer had a professional valuation carried out on the property for capital gains calculations for his Self-Assessment Tax Return but, after this had been submitted, a higher market value for the property was agreed (for the purposes of the company’s Corporation Tax Return).

-It was ruled that discovery assessments could be raised by HMRC as this constituted new information that tax had been under-assessed as HMRC could not possibly have been made aware of this at the time.
+It was ruled that assessments could be raised by HMRC as this constituted new information that tax had been under-assessed as HMRC could not possibly have been made aware of this at the time.